erlichg/TVML-Kodi-Addons/README.md

 ##How to use
 Simply run the app.py located in repository root directory and start accepting TVML connection from your apple TV using a TVML client like: TVMLExplorer

+##Plugins
+You can write plugins (in the plugins directory) which will server content back to the apple tv.